hubertchoo/hubertchoo.github.io/content/posts/metastability/index.md

 A simple way to build a synchronizer is out of two flip-flops.
 F1 samples D on the rising edge of CLK.
 If D is changing at that time, the output D2 may be momentarily metastable.
 If the clock period is long enough, D2 will, with high probability, resolve to a valid logic level before the end of the period.
 F2 then samples D2, which is now stable, producing a good output Q.

+For this synchroniser design, we need the following criteria to be met: the source clock domain is slower than destination clock domain.
+By satisfying this criteria we can be sure that the destination clock captures any possible changes in signal without loss.

 We say that a synchronizer fails if Q, the output of the synchronizer, becomes metastable.
 This may happen if D2 has not resolved to a valid level by the time it must setup at F2 — that is, if $t_{res} > T_c − t_{setup}$.
 According to above, the probability of failure for a single input change at a random time is:

 $$P(failure) = \frac{T_0}{T_c}e^{-\frac{T_c - t_{setup}}{\tau}} $$